ruuddrummen/react-signal-forms/README.md

 }
 ```

-## Rules and signals
+## How it works: signals and field rules

-All internal state management is done with [signals](https://preactjs.com/blog/introducing-signals/).
-An advantage of this approach is that rules automatically subscribe to the state they need, and are only re-evaluated when state used in the rules are updated.
+All internal state management is handled with [signals](https://preactjs.com/blog/introducing-signals/).
+Field rules are executed in computed signals, which by definition subscribe exactly to the signals they reference, and nothing more.
+An advantage of this approach is that rules automatically subscribe to the state that they reference, and are only re-evaluated when state used in the rule is updated.
 Even larger and more complex forms should still perform well without requiring manual optimizations.

-A simple example to illustrate what this means for performance: if field A is only applicable if field B has a specific value, then:
+A simple example to illustrate what this means for performance: if field A is only applicable when field B has a specific value, then:

 - The applicability rule is only evaluated when the value of field B is updated.
 Updates on any other field do not trigger the evaluation of the rule.
 - Field A is only re-rendered when the result of the applicability rule changes, i.e. from `true` to `false` or vice versa.